mossicrue/rancher-bible/rancher-certs-lv1/week2/02-rancher-k8s/01-install-rancher.md

 ## Deploy a Load Balancer in front of the cluster
 Even with a multi-node RKE cluster, you'll be accessing the Rancher server via a single URL.
 The ingress controller will listen on all nodes in the cluster, so deploy a load balancer to receive traffic for your chosen URL and route it to the hosts in the cluster.
-**NOTE**: For a single node cluster is not necessary to install a load balancer.

 This can be a hardware load balancer, a cloud load balancer like an ELB or NLB, or a software load balancer like Nginx or HAProxy.

 Whatever you choose, operate the load balancer at Layer 4 only, passing TCP directly through on 80 and 443.
 Do not configure the load balance at Layer 7 for HTTP and HTTPS.